GabrielLim4/odin-landing-pages/README.md

 # odin-landing-pages
 The Odin project

-Course Fundations (HTML, CSS, Flexbox)
+Fundations (HTML, CSS and Flexbox)